Martinet: Object

+The martinet was often applied on the calves, so that the children did not have to disrobe.
+Otherwise it was usually applied on the bare buttocks, adding humiliation to the physical pain, like the English and Commonwealth caning, birching, naval cat o' nine tails, American paddling, et cetera.

+Around 1962, annual production in France was estimated at 300,000 per year.
+Approximately 33-50% of French households were estimated to currently or formerly own a martinet.

+It is now considered abusive to use a martinet to punish children.
+However, martinets were still sold in the pet section of French supermarkets.
+Many believe that a large share of those sold are meant for use on children, not pets, or at least to threaten them.
+Nowadays, however, many supermarkets in France have stopped selling the martinet, even in the pet section.

+The martinet is also used as an implement in erotic spanking scenes, hard to distinguish from the flogger, but which is usually lighter.

 Person

 In French

 The term was used for an external pupil of a collège (i.e., a kind of French high school, especially Catholic).
-Jean Bodin, quoting the examination of three witches by Paolo Grillandi of Castiglione at the Castello San Paolo, Spoleto, records that the witches referred to the Devil as Master Martinet (Maître Martinet), or the Little Master (Petit maître).
+Jean Bodin, quoting the examination of three witches by Paolo Grillandi of Castiglione at the Castello San Paolo, Spoleto, in his writings about demonology records that the witches referred to the Devil as Master Martinet (Maître Martinet), or the Little Master (Petit maître).

 In English

 In English, the term martinet usually refers not to the whip but to those who might use it: those who demand strict adherence to set rules and mete out punishment for failing to follow them.
 This sense of the word is reputedly derived from the name of Jean Martinet, Inspector General of the army of Louis XIV, such that its relationship to the word's earlier sense is merely coincidental.

 In an extended sense, a martinet is any person who believes strict adherence to rules and etiquette is paramount.
 Martinets often use etiquette and other rules as an excuse to trump ethics, to the point that etiquette loses its ethical ground.
-Time, in 1977, famously referred to the Ugandan dictator Idi Amin as a "strutting martinet".
+In 1977, Time magazine famously referred to the Ugandan dictator Idi Amin as a "strutting martinet".